poddmo/ufw-blocklist/README.md

 ```
 Restart ufw
 ```
-ufw enable
 ufw reload
 ```

 # Usage
 The blocklist is automatically started and stopped by ufw using the enable, disable and reload options.
+See the [Ubuntu UFW wiki page](https://help.ubuntu.com/community/UFW) for help getting started with ufw.

 There are 2 additional commands available: status and flush-all
 - The status option is described in the Monitor section below.